Hepatitis B Titer

 Because so many people have received the Hepatitis B vaccine as part of their routine vaccines, checking the Hepatitis B titer has become common practice to assess one's immunity to hepatitis B. The hep B titer is technically known as a Hepatitis B surface antibody test, or HBsAb titer test.
 This hepatitis B vaccine titer is practically used to demonstrate immunity to hepatitis B in people who will be working or studying in healthcare organizations or schools.
 When ordered in this capacity, the hep b titer is frequently ordered with the MMR titer and varicella titer, all of which are included in the immunization titer panel.
 Additionally, some people also need to present a negative TB blood test when going through the clearance process for a new school or job.
 Sometimes, the Hep B surface antibody test is ordered for other reasons.
 For example, people sometimes get the blood test to check for immunity when engaging in activities that might lead to an inadvertent exposure to Hepatitis B (e.g. traveling, getting a tattoo) instead of getting revaccinated unnecessarily.

-Hepatitis B Titer - Process & Results
+Hepatitis B Titer - Testing Process

 Interpreting hepatitis B titer lab results is not overly complex.
 In reviewing the sample hepatitis B lab report above, one can see the hepatitis B surface antibody level reported under the results column in mIU/mL units.
 Quant indicates that this hep B titer will report an actual quantitative, or numerical, result as opposed to a qualitative Hep B titer which just reports a positive (reactive) or negative (nonreactive) result.
 Quantitative hepatitis B IgG titer levels are considered the gold standard for proving hepatitis B immunity.